codestart/AWSBlogTweeter/readme.txt

 del .\.aws-sam\ -R
 del .\packaged.yaml

-// Build the docker instance as per thhe template.yml sam build --use-container
+// Build the docker instance as per the template.yml sam build --use-container

 // Had up upper-case the params in the file to match the env vars in the code
-// -d port is needed for connecting to the debugger only sam local invoke tweetOutBlogPosts -d 5677 --no-event --env-vars dev.json
+// -d [port] is needed for connecting to the debugger only sam local invoke tweetOutBlogPosts -d 5677 --no-event --env-vars .\environment_variables.json
-// Or using config folder to tidy things up: sam local invoke tweetOutBlogPosts -d 5678 --no-event --env-vars config/dev.json --profile deployer
+// Or using a specific IAM profile: sam local invoke tweetOutBlogPosts -d 5678 --no-event --env-vars config/dev.json --profile deployer Not sure what port?
+Check the Docker for Windows app.
+Use a new port and you'll create a new Docker instance.

 // How to run sam deploy but not deploy tests OR node_modules (taken care of by node_modules layer)
 // ...   also create script for when you want to deploy the node_modules layer (simply a separate template.yml?)